jsneer23/FortuneTeller/README.md

 3. now use ```make``` to build application and generate uf2 file
 3. boot rp2040 in boot/user mode and flash with octopus.uf2 by dragging into RPI-RP2 folder

-## Facial recognition for distributing fortune cards
+## getting started with facial recognition

+this section includes instructions for getting

 ### opencv initialization procedures